ratulhasanshaon/chatbot-Mason/README.md

-# Chatbot - Mason with Flask and JavaScript
+# Chatbot - Mason

+Build a custom chatbot in Python and then integrate this to a website using Flask and JavaScript.
+The model can train data from intents and gives appropriate customized responses.

 This gives 2 deployment options:
 - Deploy within Flask app with jinja2 template